gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	stabilization or further drift of the newly downgraded weaker relational state
+-	further drift or renewed recovery from the loosening weaker-relational mainline

 This will let the triad be tested on:
--	whether the downgraded post-promotion state stabilizes as a weaker relational mainline
+-	whether the lower-order plateau continues loosening into clearer independent separation
--	whether it continues drifting into clearer independent separation
+-	whether weaker relation can re-stabilize rather than continue decaying
--	whether train distinctness remains preserved under that downgraded state
+-	whether renewed relational recovery can occur even after clean post-promotion downgrade
--	whether coherence can distinguish between a stable weaker relation and ongoing post-joint decay
+-	whether coherence can distinguish between a truly decaying lower-order relation and one that is only fluctuating before restabilization